Andy Pope

 Andy Pope (born March 3, 1984) is an American professional golfer.

+Career

 Pope was born in Glen Ellyn, Illinois.
 He played college golf at Xavier University and graduated in 2006.
 Individually, in 2003 he was Atlantic 10 Conference runner-up and in 2004 he was conference champion - in 2003 and 2005 he was part of a team championship.

 Pope has played on the Web.com Tour since 2012 with a best finish of T-6 at the 2012 Mexico Open.

 Pope finished tied for 70th at the 2015 U.S. Open.
 He qualified for the tournament by earning medalist honors at sectional qualifying in Jupiter, Florida along with Luke Donald and Jack Maguire.